MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-D-Occupational-Health-Environmental-Controls/section-1926.62.md

 (5) The employer shall ensure that, to the extent relevant, employees follow good work practices such as described in appendix B of this section.

-(f) *Respiratory protection* - (1) *General.* For employees who use respirators required by this section, the employer must provide each employee an appropriate respirator that complies with the requirements of this paragraph.
+(f) *Respiratory protection*—(1) *General.* For employees who use respirators required by this section, the employer must provide each employee an appropriate respirator that complies with the requirements of this paragraph.
 Respirators must be used during:

 (i) Periods when an employee's exposure to lead exceeds the PEL.